beckym223/manual_work/E6_long_edited.md

 any case it is of an entirely different nature from the neutrality of nominal shocks.
-I will just lump the effects of the real shocks together, as
-6 To remove any doubt on the latter point, they quote  from Milton Friedman's (1968) Presidential Address.
-7 A similar, and similarly motivated, identification pro-  cedure was used in Olivier J. Blanchard and Danny Quah  (1989).
-Thomas J. Sargent and Christopher A. Sims (1977)  is a predecessor in spirit, if not in detail.
-TABLE 1-PERCENTAGE OF VARIANCE DUE TO NOMINAL  SHOCKS AT DIFFERENT FORECAST HORIZONS
-Quarter Output Hours Inflation Interest rate
-1 28 36 89 83
-4 28 40 82 71
-8 20 31 82 72
-12 17 27 84 74
-20 12 20 86 79
-36 8 12 89 85
-x0 0 0 94 94
-Shapiro and Watson do with the two nominal shocks, and interpret their paper as partitioning the variance of output and hours into nominal
+I will just lump the effects of the real shocks together, as Shapiro and Watson do with the two nominal shocks, and interpret their paper as partitioning the variance of output and hours into nominal